 A multi-node cluster consists of a set of connected systems (nodes) that work together, and in many ways can be viewed as a single system.
 The nodes of a cluster are usually connected through local area networks, with each node running its own instance of the same operating system.

 - config node — Node from which you administer the cluster.
-MySQL database (DB) is only installed on this node for storage of Interana metadata.
+MySQL database (DB) is only installed on this node for storage of Scuba metadata.
 Configure this node first.

-- api node — Serves the Interana application, merges query results from data and string nodes, and then presents those results to the user.
+- api node — Serves the Scuba application, merges query results from data and string nodes, and then presents those results to the user.
 Nginx is only installed on the api node.

 - ingest node — Connects to data repositories (S3, Azure, local file system), downloads new files, processes the data and then sends to data and string tiers, as appropriate.